yangwu91/r2g.alpha/README.md

 pip install r2g
 ```

-After installing the dependencies and r2g package, now you are good to go.
+If those required third-party applications above are not in `$PATH`, you have to follow the prompts to set up the path to the executable files manually before the first run.
+And then, you are good to go.

 ## Usage